-British Airways flight held at Paris airport over security concern
+British Airways flight held at Paris airport over security concerns

-Paris (CNN)A security incident that delayed a British Airways flight in Paris and led to passengers deplaning was caused by a false alarm, French authorities said.
+Paris (CNN)A British Airways flight was briefly grounded in Paris early Sunday and passengers deplaned over security concerns, French authorities said.

-BA303, an Airbus 320, was due to take off Sunday from Charles de Gaulle Airport at 7:25 a.m.
+Flight BA303 was due to take off from Charles de Gaulle Airport at 7:25 a.m.
 (1:25 a.m.
-ET) for London's Heathrow airport when passengers were deplaned.
+ET) for London's Heathrow airport when the incident happened.

-Authorities later cleared the flight for takeoff after completing security checks, the French national police said.
+Authorities cleared it after conducting security checks and the Airbus 320 took off a few hours later, the French national police said.

-James Anderson, 20, who was aboard the flight, praised the BA crew after returning to the aircraft.
+While passengers waited on the tarmac, security personnel conducted bag searches and sniffer dogs checked the aircraft, said James Anderson, 20, who was aboard the flight.

 "Aircraft has been deemed absolutely safe.
 Authorities are satisfied with the search.
 We will continue on to London Heathrow," he tweeted.